emissary-ingress/emissary/docs/topics/install/help/aes-acme-challenge.md

 ## What's next?

 1. Verify that the load balancer address is reachable from this host
-2. Start the installer again:
+2. Run the installer again:
    ```shell
    edgectl install
    ```